Azure-Samples/openai-end-to-end-baseline/README.md

       ```

       > :bulb: The App Service is configured with App Settings that surface as environment variables for `OPENAICONNECTION_API_KEY` and `OPENAICONNECTION_API_BASE`.
 Note that these variables can be found in the 'Keys and Endpoint' section of your Azure OpenAI instance in the Portal.

+      - For more information, see the [Prompt flow connection creation documentation](https://microsoft.github.io/promptflow/how-to-guides/manage-connections.html#create-a-connection).

 1. Build the flow